pavedroad-io/roadctl/README.md

 - TYPE: Specifies the resource type.
 Resource types are case insensitive and you can specify the singular, or plural forms.
 For example, the following commands produce the same output:

 ```
-    $ roadctl get template template1
+    $ roadctl get blueprint blueprint1
-    $ roadctl get templates template1
+    $ roadctl get blueprints blueprint1
 ```
 - NAME: Specifies the name of the resource.
 Names are case-sensitive.
-If the name is omitted, details for all resources are displayed, for example roadctl get templates
+If the name is omitted, details for all resources are displayed, for example roadctl get blueprints
 - flags: Specify roadctl global options or command specific options

 ## Resource Types